 Gifting can be as simple as providing a bequest in your will or naming the Foundation as a beneficiary on a

-or modify your gift if circumstance change.
+or modify your gift if circumstances change.
 Your gift may provide tax savings for your heirs.
-You may leave a gift in honor or memory of someone who inspired your love of architecture.
-Making such a gift ensures that your professional values can continue for years to come.
+You may leave a gift in memory of someone who inspired your love of architecture, promoting the importance of

 Please contact us if you would like more information: